 In response to the Court's decision, the Commission decided to stop all licensing activities that rely on the Waste Confidence rule (see CLI-12-016).
 The NRC created a Waste Confidence Directorate within the Office of Nuclear Material Safety and Safeguards to oversee the development of a Waste Confidence Generic Environmental Impact Statement and revised Rule.
-The Commission has instructed the Directorate to issue the final Generic Environmental Impact Statement and Rule by no later than September 2014.
+The Commission has instructed the Directorate to issue the final Generic Environmental Impact Statement and Rule by no later than fall 2014.

 For additional information, please see the following pages: